ynput/ayon-documentation/website/docs/admin_hosts_houdini.md

 3. **Var :** The Houdini variable you want to add.
 No need to include `$`.
   > For consistency reasons we always force all vars to be uppercase. e.g. `myvar` will be `MYVAR`
 4. **Value :** The value you want Ayon to maintain.
   > Using template keys is supported but formatting keys capitalization variants is not, e.g. `{Asset}` and `{ASSET}` won't work.
-For a list of available template keys go to [available template keys](#what-template-keys-are-available-for-use-in-houdini-settings)
+For a list of available template keys go to [available template keys](#what-template-keys-are-available-for-use-in-houdini-settings).
 1. **Treat as directory :** If activated, Ayon will consider the given value as a path of a folder.
   > If the folder does not exist on the context change it will be created by this feature so that the path will always try to point to an existing folder.